 Our new film, 'Protecting Country' was taken back to country in the Flinders Ranges from Canberra, enjoying screenings at the ACT Parks and Conservation Service, the ANU Co-Op, the Condobolin Wiradjuri Studies Centre, the Shire of Hay, Balranald, the Mildura Mallee District Aboriginal Services, the Joinery in Adelaide, Hawker, Iga Warta (Nepabunna Community), and Umeewarra Aboriginal Media Association in Port Augusta.
-The film got excellent feedback both from the communities involved and the public at large and the final cut will be ready in September 2017!
-It looks like it will be going to Berlin next year...
+The film got excellent feedback both from the communities involved and the public at large and the final cut will be ready in December 2017!
+It looks like it might also be going to Berlin next year...
 Stay tuned for updates at Ngikalikarra Media!

 My partner Alex and I journeyed through South Australia last year, visiting communities and interviewing Aboriginal Elders and leaders about the proposal to put nuclear waste dumps on their country.
 The message we heard was a resounding NO, from many different communities.
 And even though the South Australian Government has recently shelved the proposal for a high-level international dump, a low to intermediate level waste dump is still on the cards for the Flinders Ranges.
 And, as we all know, governments’ bad ideas don’t go away that easily…